 There is a wealth of information for LGBT people living in or visiting Germany.
 Large towns and cities have active gay communities as do the smaller towns in Germany.
 Homosexuality has been legal since 1968 in East Germany and since 1969 in West Germany.
 The age of consent in Germany is 14.

-In 2001, gay marriage was legalised and gay couples now have many (if not all) of the same rights as heterosexual couples.
+In 2001, registered partnerships were legalised and gay couples now have many (if not all) of the same rights as heterosexual couples.

 The main German tourist website offers links to Gay Berlin, Gay Cologne and other cities.
 All of these list gay and gay-friendly bars and clubs and other meeting places.